Eddrachilles Hotel near Scourie

 On Scotland’s Northwest Highland Coast | AA 3 Silver Star | AA Rosette Restaurant

-Eddrachilles is a small owner-run Highland hotel overlooking Badcall Bay near Scourie, Sutherland.
-Most guests stay three or four nights with us, using the hotel as a peaceful base for exploring Assynt, the North Coast and the wider landscapes of the North West Highlands.
+Most guests stay three or four nights, using Eddrachilles as a peaceful base for exploring Assynt, the North Coast and the wider North West Highlands.

 Best available rates for longer stays | Personal room allocation by the owners | Advice on travel and local plans